 Planning for Oktoberfest 2019

-No, it’s absolutely never too early to start planning for Oktoberfest.
-As a matter of fact, you’re probably already a little behind.
-Put on the coffee and let’s get planning!
+It’s never too early to start planning for Oktoberfest.
+So pour yourself a beer and let’s get planning!

 When to attend Oktoberfest 2019